JSChilds/Code_Quest/README.md

 If you ever need to check where you are and what objects you can interact with, type **INSPECT ROOM**.

 At times, you will be prompted to type other commands to interact with puzzles.
 In these cases, follow the instructions provided.

+## Technologies

+The game is structured using  an HTML template, styled with CSS and made dynamic by using JavaScript (including jQuery) for DOM manipulation.